Robbaaron/ThreadLines/README.md

 - `CLIENT_SECRET = "your_secret"`
 - `USER_AGENT = "your_agent"`

+## License

+This project is not licensed for reuse.
+Please do not copy, reproduce, or redistribute any part of this codebase without explicit permission.

 Install with:

 ```bash
 pip install -r requirements.txt
 python -m spacy download en_core_web_sm